SaschaKubisch/Carbon-Cosmos/README.md

  # Carbon-Cosmos

-Carbon-Cosmos is designed to facilitate carbon offsetting transactions using blockchain technology.
-The project is built using cutting-edge technologies including Cosmos SDK, Regen Network, and Node.js, creating a robust and versatile solution for individuals and businesses to offset their carbon footprints through blockchain transactions.
+Carbon-Cosmos is designed to facilitate carbon offsetting transactions using the Cosmos Blockchain.
+The project is using the ICS-721 Multichain NFT standard for offset receipt generation and is build with Cosmos SDK, Regen Network, and Node.js, creating a robust and versatile solution for individuals and businesses to offset their carbon footprints through blockchain transactions on multiple blockchains.

 ## 🚀 Features